EP21: The Greatest GOAT

-Lest you think I misled you somehow, go back and re-read the definition of GOAT:
+Lest you think I misled you, go back and re-read the definition of GOAT:

 “The most accomplished and successful individual in the history of a particular sport or category of performance or activity.”

-Ergo, the GOAT-versation, as it were, need not – and should not – be limited to just the world of sports, but should also encompass every genre or context in which “performance” is a thing.
+Ergo, this discussion need not – and should not – be limited to just the world of sports, but should also encompass every genre or context in which “performance” is a thing.

 My choice: Gary Vee

-That clarification being made, I believe the greatest GOAT is Gary Vaynerchuk.
+That clarification having been made, I believe the greatest GOAT is Gary Vaynerchuk.

 And the category is “the internet,” or “online presence.”
 Whichever makes more sense for you.